HMAThe HMA Law Firm, PLLC

 • List all the equities in your case.
 What makes your wait so unbearable?

 • If you are outside the normal processing time but it hasn't really been that long, start creating a paper trail.
 Every time you contact CIS to follow up, make sure you get something in writing.
 Keep copies of all letters you send, and send them by certified mail, return receipt requested.
-If enough time passes, enlist the help of your local US Congressman.
+If enough time passes, enlist the help of your local US Congressman, or the CIS Ombudsman's Office.
 When you make an InfoPass appointment, keep another copy of the appointment sheet.
 If the time comes that you do need to file a writ of mandamus, you will have to show “exhaustion of administrative remedies.”
 This means you have to show the judge that you tried to resolve this issue in many different ways before you came to court.

 • Do not file a writ of mandamus by yourself.
 At least consult with an attorney beforehand.